yaroslavsobolev/robowski-maps/README.md

 of the scripts whose names contain `_perr_`, meaning "parameter errors analysis".

+#### Reactions with prussian blue analogs

+The code for spectral unmixing of the UV-Vis absorption spectra of the crude mixture for reactions with prussian blue analogs is organized as a Jupyter notebook located at the `robowski/uv_vis_absorption_spectroscopy/prussian_blue_analogs_analysis_data_and_code/UV_spectra_unmixing_PBA.ipynb` file.
+The respective experimental data is located at the `robowski/uv_vis_absorption_spectroscopy/prussian_blue_analogs_analysis_data_and_code/data`.

 ### Calculating proton exchange equilibrium in a complex mixture

 The module `robowski/kinetics_models/acid_base_equilibrium.py` contains the script for calculating